yugp2005/signalbroker-server/README.md

 - [ ] Re-enable test suite.
 - [ ] Make code (branch) runnable on mac where SocketCan is missing
 - [ ] Add inspirational video

+# Help us improve!

+The singalbroker is in active development and would appreciate your feature suggestions or bug reports.
+File them as issues in this repository :)